Let's use the day to examine the serious economic and labor struggles that still plague our country.

 There are serious consequences of this labor disparity.
 Workers skip meals so that their children may eat.
 Folks turn to loan sharks to make ends meet, entrenching themselves in a spiral of debt (see post: The Cost of Being Poor).
 Families make tough choices to cut out "non-essentials" like medicine (see post: Healthcare Reform), clothing, and nutritious food.

-And if the nation experiences a 7% unemployment rate, unemployment in communities of color remains at 13%--the same racialized wage disparity ratio that Dr. King bemoaned in 1967.
+When the nation bemoans the 7% unemployment rate, unemployment in communities of color remains at 13%--the same racialized wage disparity ratio that Dr. King bemoaned in 1967.
 Indeed, while analysts fret about about the housing market, there continue to be huge disparities in homeownership across race.

 Jeremiah 22:13-16.
 Woe to we that profit from injustice and gain economic security at the expense of others!
 We "who make our neighbor serve us for nothing and do not give them their wages."
 Jesus himself urges that "the workers deserve their wages."
 And yet, as more states put an end to collective bargaining, the wealthy receive a smaller tax burden now than they have in the last 80 years.